 Before choosing a long-term or open-ended fast, it is more appropriate to reach out to your bariatrician, primary care physician, surgeon, nutritionist or a psychologist/counselor to discuss your options or to help you get back on track if your weight gain has gotten out of control to the point that drastic measures are considered.

 7. Short-Term Fasts

 While short-term fasting has been linked with positive results in healthy women, there are variances for the bariatric community due to issues with malnourishment.
 Already at a nutritional deficit, there are pros and cons.
-Short-term fasting can lead to a sense of accomplishment, and healthy controls which lead to positive psychological experiences, however also have the same negative consequences which include increased irritability, anxiety, frustration, and lower mood while fasting.
+Short-term fasting can lead to a sense of accomplishment and healthy controls, which lead to positive psychological experiences.
+However, they also have the same negative consequences, which include increased irritability, anxiety, frustration, and lower mood while fasting.

 When deciding whether or not to fast, it’s important that each individual make an educated decision, and it’s essential to reach out to your surgeon, physician, nutritionist/dietician, to see if it’s the best fit for you.
 Furthermore, if you are looking for drastic measures to reduce your weight and have fallen back into old habits, it might be beneficial to reach out to a bariatric therapist, psychologist or behavioral health professional to assist you in getting back on track with your behaviors and to focus on long-term lifestyle change rather than short-term solutions.